hat-open/hat-event/docs/event.rst

 Syncer Server module is responsible for providing implementation of server side of `Syncer communication`_.
-It is in charge of synchronizing arbitrary number of clients connected to it, with all the events from its Event Server they are subscribed to.
+It is in charge of synchronizing arbitrary number of clients connected to it, with all the events from its Event Server.

 Server is instanced with Backend instance.
 It registers to Backend notifications of newly stored events.
-Server also retrieves events from Backend, needed for a client synchronization, by its query method specialized for syncer server usage.
+Server also retrieves events from Backend, needed for a client synchronization, by its query method `query_from_event_id`, specialized for syncer server usage.

 Syncer server is responsible for registering events in regard to connection status of the specific syncer client.
 Events are defined with unique event type: